ETC5523-2025/assignment-4-packages-and-shiny-apps-svis0010-beep/README.md

 ##myPackage

-Interactive Exploration of the MTCARS Dataset
+Interactive Exploration of the FWI Dataset

 myPackage is an R package designed to help users explore the classic mtcars dataset interactively.
 It includes: